lsbjordao/academic/content/author/admin/_index.md

 - Visitors
 ---

 Lucas Jordão has experience and interest in teaching and research.
-He was a teacher of Scince and Biology...
-Regarding research, he is a specialist it the genus Mimosa (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
-During his master research, he developed taxonomic studies of Mimosa in the state of Rio de Janeiro/RJ, Brazil.
-During his PhD research, he carried out phylogenetic studies using molecular data and taxonomical revision of four series within Mimosa.
+He was a teacher of Science and Biology...
+Regarding research, he is a specialist it the genus *Mimosa* (Leguminosae) and develops taxonomic, nomenclatural, systematics, and biogeographical studies.
+During his master research, he developed taxonomic studies of *Mimosa* in the state of Rio de Janeiro/RJ, Brazil.
+During his PhD research, he carried out phylogenetic studies using molecular data and taxonomical revision of four series within *Mimosa*.

 Lorem ipsum dolor sit amet.